 Brittany and I (Ian) originally met in high school in Santa Barbara, California.
 After getting married, we started our lives together in fairly typical fashion - working in business and raising a couple of children.
 Neither of us would have ever expected the twists in our story that came next.

-There was a moment a few years back that I can remember as if it were yesterday.
-My wife Brittany and I were playing with our kids, Parker and Clayton, when a story on the news came on about orphans.
-The story said that there were an estimated 163 million orphans worldwide.
-At that moment, Brittany and I looked at each other, and said “What if that was Parker or Clayton--what if they didn't have parents?"
-It was with love in our hearts that we decided to adopt a child.
+There was one moment a few years back that we remember as if it was yesterday.
+We were playing with our kids, Parker and Clay, when a story on the news came on about orphans.
+There were an estimated 163 million orphans worldwide.
+Brittany and I looked at each other and said, “What if that was Parker or Clay?
+What if we were not able to provide for their needs?”
+This became a galvanizing moment in our lives that ultimately led us to Ethiopia.

 We first traveled to Ethiopia in 2011 to adopt our first daughter, never imagining that we would move back just one year later.
 But in 2012, we packed up our family and purchased one way tickets to Addis Ababa, the capital city.
 Ethiopia became our home from 2012-2015, and during that time we adopted our second daughter.

 In Ethiopia we saw firsthand how many young, vulnerable women and children without opportunity or education ended up in a life of prostitution, or even sold into human trafficking.
 We had the fortune of spending time with organizations working to empower these women through skills development and job creation.
 Meeting these women and witnessing the amazing, transformative work these organizations were doing deeply moved us.